armortal/webcrypto-go/README.md

 ### RSA-OAEP

-The [RSA-OAEP](https://www.w3.org/TR/WebCryptoAPI/#rsa-oaep) algorithm can be used by importing `github.com/armortal/webcrypto-go/algorithms/rsa`.
-The following shows the RSA-OAEP objects that are used in this library.
+The **RSA-OAEP** algorithm is the implementation of operations described in [§22](https://www.w3.org/TR/WebCryptoAPI/#rsa-oaep) of the W3C specification.
+Below are the types used in this library for the parameters and results of each of the operations.

 | Operation	| Parameters | Result |
 | :-------- | :--------- | :----- |